π¬

 The extractor pulls all review comments and annotations from your presentation, including inline comments, threaded replies, and comment markers.
 Author names, timestamps, and the slide each comment belongs to are all included in the output.

-Comments are exported as a structured text (TXT) file organized by slide number.
-Each comment includes the author name, date/time, and comment text.
-Threaded replies are shown in order under their parent comment for easy reading.
+Comments are exported as a structured text (TXT) file organized by slide number, with each comment's text listed under its slide for easy reading.

 Yes, comments from every reviewer are extracted.
 Each comment is labeled with the author's name so you can easily identify who said what.
 This is perfect for compiling feedback from multiple stakeholders into a single readable document.